Chao-Xi/jxazurebook/docs/az104/10webapp.md

 * Swap Deployment Slots
 * Secondary Web App

-Using deployment slots, can create slots that will help us deploy our applications, providing some DevOps-like strategies.
+Using** deployment slots, can create slots that will help us deploy our applications, providing some DevOps-like strategies**.

 For example, our application can be running in a production slot, and this is the application our end users are going to access.
 And then we have a **staging slot**, and this is **going to provide a secondary web app resource that's not going to cost us anything, and we're going to stage new versions of our application here**.